dpploy/cortix/README.md

   /somepath/cortix

-Then add either /somepath/myproject to $PYTHONPATH or /somepath to $PYTHONPATH .
+Then add either /somepath/myproject to $PYTHONPATH or /somepath to $PYTHONPATH, respectively.

-Cortix has an examples directory (examples/) which contains examples for input files and a driver file.
+Cortix has a directory (examples/) that contains examples for input files and a driver file.
 At the moment these input files are past files used in the development of Cortix.

 A driver file is needed to run Cortix.
-There is an example in the repository examples directory (driver-cortix.py).
-This driver can be copied to say:
+There is an example (examples/driver-cortix.py) that can be copied to say:

    /somepath/driver-test.py